 - Exchange insurance information: When involved in an accident, always exchange insurance with the other driver.
 This will be helpful to you if you plan on filing a claim.

 - Write down details: Writing down the details of your accident while they’re still fresh in your mind is a great way to document the accident.
 Make sure to include the location of the accident, the date and time, any landmarks, and the events of the accident as you remember them.

-- Take photos of the scene: Get photos of the damage done to the vehicles involved, any property that was damaged, and the area surrounding the accident scene.
+- Take photos of the scene: Get photos of the damage done to the vehicles involved, any damaged property, and the area surrounding the accident scene.
 Photo evidence can be crucial in a car accident injury case.

 - Get the contact information of witnesses: Write down the names, addresses, and phone numbers of anyone who may have witnessed your accident.
 This vital information can be given to police officers.

 One of the most important things to do after a car accident is to call an attorney to get them involved in your case right away.
-If you or someone you love has been seriously injured in an automotive wreck that wasn’t your fault, you may need the help of an attorney.
-Our dedicated and compassionate team at Jardine Law Offices P.C. is available to answer any questions you may have about your unique situation and help you determine if you have a case.
+If you or someone you love has been seriously injured in an automotive wreck that wasn’t your fault, you may need the help of a Salt Lake City car accident lawyer.

 Utah Car Insurance Requirements & Age Limits